-An earlier paper, Fryer (2007), also points out that discrimination reversal may take place in a dynamic model of statistical discrimination.
-Fryer's (2007) main observation is that, if at the moment of hiring, an employer discriminates against members of group $A$, then, conditional on being hired, a member of group $A$ is relatively more talented than a member of group $B$.
+Two theoretical results in the paper propose the presence or absence of period-1 and period-2 discrimination as identifying the source of discrimination --- bias, correctly-specified belief-driven discrimination, or belief-driven in a mis-specified learning environment.
+The first result shows that, if discrimination is belief-driven, then period-1 discrimination is decreasing in the accuracy of the period-1 performance outcome.
+The same is not true if discrimination is due to bias.
+The second result concerns the dynamics of discrimination.
+Suppose there is period-1 discrimination against group $A$, and suppose it is belief-driven.
+If all period-2 evaluators have correctly specified models, then there cannot be any period-2 discrimination against group $B$ -- that is, there is \emph{no discrimination reversal}.
+If instead some evaluators hold wrong beliefs and underestimate the average ability in group $A$, then there may be period-2 discrimination against group $B$.
+That is, the presence of some mis-specified evaluators can generate discrimination reversal between periods 1 and 2.\footnote{\cite{fryer2007} also points out that discrimination reversal may take place in a dynamic model of statistical discrimination, in a model in which the belief updating process is assumed to be correctly specified.
+The main observation in \cite{fryer2007} is that, if at the moment of hiring, an employer discriminates against members of group $A$, then, conditional on being hired, a member of group $A$ is relatively more talented than a member of group $B$.